RedShift51/detection_detectron/README.md

 # detection_task
+The main goal of the task is to provide algorithm, which is responsible to detect and to recognize diseases on x-ray images.
+Such tasks in computer vision is preferred to solve with CNN (convolutional neural networks) with object detection outputs.
+Initially we have ~900 x-ray images, random 95% part of them is for training, another part is for testing.
+Further I will provide examples on several images of both parts.

+For

 Trained few architectures (the best choice is resnet 50 + FPN + faster rcnn (16 roi to rpn, 1 class))

 Examples of inference on train data set: